 Shinara Sunderlal and Christina Tobitsch, Metro Region Co-Director firstname.lastname@example.org

-Shinara Sunderlal (She/Her) is a Conservation Educator at the New York Aquarium in Coney Island, NY.
+Shinara Sunderlal (She/Her) is the Education Program Coordinator for the Billion Oyster Project in NYC.
 She is extremely passionate about connecting younger generations with nature to foster environmental sensitivity.
 Shinara started teaching in New Delhi, India, where she grew up and then moved to Los Angeles, CA where she pursued a BA in Environmental Policy and Biology.
 She co-founded an environmental outreach program for underserved youth in the area and then moved to New York to follow her heart rooted in education.
 She completed her MA in Environmental Conservation Education from NYU in 2018 and worked with Brooklyn Bridge Park Conservancy along with a public school during the masters program.
-When she is not facilitating workshops for schools and families or leading summer camps in the summers at the Aquarium, you can find her outdoors with her binoculars looking for inspiration to keep singing her Indian classical art or probably doing yoga at her favorite studio in Brooklyn.
+During her time off from work, you can find her outdoors with her binoculars looking for inspiration to keep singing her Indian classical art or probably doing yoga at her favorite studio in Brooklyn.